adityathebe/adityathebe.com/content/Posts/networking-ip-route/index.md

 ## B. Routing Table

 A routing table is a collection of routes.
 You can have multiple routing tables on a single system.
-By default, there are three routing tables:
+By default, there are three built-in routing tables:

 - local
 - main (ip route uses this table by default)